evgenyneu/moa/README.md

 ### Cache request policy

 By default images are cached locally according to their response HTTP headers: Cache-Control, Expires and ETag.
-This is useful when you control the server.
+This is useful when you control the web server and can configure its image caching responses.

 If you don't control the server you can set the `requestCachePolicy` setting to `.ReturnCacheDataElseLoad`.
 It will load the images from local cache regarless of its age and expiration date.